ax8ax/patipada/post/hillsidehermitage.op.1.attachment.md

 Each verse of the dhamma, offers a clear commandment to follow.
 Learn them.
 Play them as it were a room, apply them in every moment of your life, rinse and repeat, until you have conquered such behaviour.

-The dhammapada points the path of `Ys` to be follow by showing: you how one direction, the `akusala` lead to suffering; how the other direction, the `kusala` lead to `nibbāna`.
+The dhammapada points the path of `Ys` to be follow by showing you: how one direction, the `akusala` lead to suffering; how the other direction, the `kusala` lead to `nibbāna`.

 > **The trainer shall make out the well taught verses of dhamma, as an expert picks flowers**.